jilleb/MQB-FPA/README.md

 # MQB-FPA
 This repository is about driving profiles customization for MQB platform cars (also known as FPA fahrprofilauswahl).
 It's mainly focused on research, reverse engineering of the FPA datasets and implementing customizations.

+You can edit your datasets using the tool available on www.mqbtools.nl

 ![ ](https://github.com/jilleb/MQB-FPA/blob/main/images/header.png?raw=true)

 ## Requirements